jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (i) beneficiary; or
     (ii) student; or
     (iii) borrower (as that term is defined in section 4(1) of the Student Loan Scheme Act 2011):
-  (b) in the case of the Ministry of Transport, in relation to motor vehicle registration:
+  (b) in the case of the Registrar of Motor Vehicles, in relation to motor vehicle registration:
   (c) in the case of the New Zealand Transport Agency, in relation to driver licences:
   (d) in the case of the Department of Internal Affairs, in relation to any persons—
     (i) who obtain New Zealand citizenship under the Citizenship Act 1977; or (ii) by whom, or on whose behalf, an application is made under the Passports Act 1992 for the issue or renewal of a New Zealand passport.
 (5) If, in relation to any person, information is supplied to the Electoral Commission under subsection (4), the Electoral Commission may cause a comparison of that information to be made with any information that is held by the Electoral Commission and that relates to that person.
+(6) In this section, Registrar of Motor Vehicles has the same meaning as Registrar in section 233(1) of the Land Transport Act 1998.

 ### 264 Review by select committee
 (1) The House of Representatives shall, as soon as practicable after 1 April 2000, appoint a select committee to consider the following matters: